-Sarah Lewis is a bestselling author, curator, and an Assistant Professor at Harvard University.
+Sarah Lewis is a bestselling author, curator, and an Associate Professor at Harvard University.

-Her essays on race, contemporary art and culture have been published in many journals as well as The New York Times, The New Yorker, Artforum, Art in America and in publications for the Smithsonian, The Museum of Modern Art, and Rizzoli.
-Her upcoming book is under contract with Harvard University Press.
+Her essays on race, contemporary art and culture have been published in many journals as well as The New York Times, The New Yorker, Artforum, Art in America and for the Smithsonian, The Museum of Modern Art, and Rizzoli.

-Lewis is a frequent speakers at many universities and conferences such as TEDGlobal, SXSW, PopTech, ASCD and for a wide range of organizations from the Aspen Institute to the Getty to The Federal Reserve Bank.
+She is a frequent keynote speaker at many universities and conferences such as TED and SXSW and for a wide range of organizations from the Aspen Institute to The Federal Reserve Bank.
+Her work has has been profiled in The New York Times, Vogue, and The Wall Street Journal.

-She received her bachelor’s degree from Harvard University, an M. Phil from Oxford University, and her Ph.D. from Yale University.
 Before joining the faculty at Harvard, she held curatorial positions at The Museum of Modern Art, New York and the Tate Modern, London.
 She also served as a Critic at Yale University School of Art.
-She is a Trustee of Creative Time, The CUNY Graduate Center, the Brearley School, and the Andy Warhol Foundation of the Visual Arts.
+She is a Trustee of Creative Time, and served on the boards of The CUNY Graduate Center, the Brearley School, and the Andy Warhol Foundation of the Visual Arts.
+She received her bachelor’s degree from Harvard University, an M. Phil from Oxford University, and her Ph.D. from Yale University.

-She lives in New York City and Cambridge, MA.
+She lives in New York and Cambridge, MA.